libhal/SJSU-Dev2/documentation/guides/bit.md

 The input register is not the same as the output register.
 This is not a bug or mistake in the API.
 A developer may want to use to a different input value, such as a local variable, as the input to `Insert()` rather than reading from the register directly.
-But when you do want the source and destination to be the same, this posses a problem.
+But when the source and destination should be the same, this posses a problem.

-The `Register()` class comes in to prevent this.
+The `Register` class comes in to prevent this.
 It has the same functional APIs as the bit API but all nested within a single class.
 For example:

 ```C++